 Remove the pan from the oven and place the chickpeas in a large bowl.
 Drizzle with the olive oil.

 In another small bowl, combine the chili powder, thyme and salt.

 Add the seasonings to the chickpeas and toss well to coat evenly.

-Spread the seasoned chickpeas back onto the baking sheet and return to the oven to bake for another 10 to 15 minutes or until they are golden and crispy.
+Spread the seasoned chickpeas back onto the baking sheet and return to the oven to bake for another 15 to 30 minutes or until they are golden and your desired crispiness.

 Remove from the oven and let cool a bit before enjoying.